-- Total approved project costs, except that for projects with CAD before July 1, 2002, capital outlay (cash) costs are not included in the costs to be amortized; - A statewide average interest rate (except that if the project is funded with borrowing through the Dormitory of the State of New York (DASNY), the DASNY interest rate is used, and except for special provisions for rates for the Big 5 city school districts.)
+• Total approved project costs, except that for projects with CAD before July 1, 2002, capital outlay cash) costs are not included in the costs to be amortized;

+- A statewide average interest rate (except that if the project is funded with borrowing through the Dormitory of the State of New York (DASNY), the DASNY interest rate is used, and except for special provisions for rates for the Big 5 city school districts.)
 By September 1 of each year, districts must submit information to SED regarding all capital debt issued in the prior year.
-The interest rates for these borrowings are used to calculate the statewide average interest rate.
 The interest rate used to generate the assumed amortization schedule is tied to the CAD of the project.
 (Click here for an explanation of the calculation of the statewide average interest rate.) - A term of 15, 20 or 30 years for reconstruction projects, additions and new buildings, respectively - Two assumed, level debt service payments during each aid year